platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ### `completion_percent`

-The completion percentage value of the activity.
+What percentage of the activity is complete.

 ### `result`